surniaulula/wpsso/readme.txt

 	* Added a new `SucomUtil::get_multi_key_locale()` and `SucomUtil::get_first_last_next_nums()` method for the PLM extension.
 	* Added value caching to the `SucomUtil::get_locale()` method for a minor performance improvement.
 	* Refactored the `WpssoSchema::add_single_organization_data()` method, and added a new `$org_id` argument (false by default).
-	* Added a new 'wpsso_organization_options' filter to provide custom organization information.
+	* Added a new 'wpsso_get_organization_options' filter to provide custom organization information.
 	* Added a new `WpssoSchema::add_single_place_data()` method.

 **Version 3.32.3-2 (2016/06/02)**